FedeArre/BetterDecals/README.md

 ## BetterDecals
-Did you wanted to add a M2 decal to your poor rusty LAD?
+Did you wanted to add a racing decal or create a custom paintjob to your poor rusty LAD?
 Now you can!

 BetterDecals is a mod about giving more functionality to the decals in the game.
 The mod allows users to install their own custom decals (provided as .png / .jpg / .bmp) and also resize them.